 Completion of the course requires a 70% pass mark of all pre-reading cases, simulator cases, and exam.

 Students have the flexibility to study in their own time and location.
-Program materials can be accessed through the Education app on smartphones and tablets with iOS, Android or Windows systems.
-Once the program materials have been downloaded on smartphones and tablets, all the interactive media content can be viewed even when offline (however, internet access is required periodically to login or re-verify login credentials).
-Program materials can also be accessed online using a web browser.
+Course materials can be accessed through the Education app on smartphones and tablets with iOS, Android or Windows systems.
+Once the course materials have been downloaded on smartphones and tablets, all the interactive media content can be viewed even when offline (however, internet access is required periodically to login or re-verify login credentials).
+Course materials can also be accessed online using a web browser.